carolmadethis/carolmadethis.com/source/_drafts/Tomato_Soup.md

 I use the frozen soup as my ice pack in my lunch, keeping my cold food cold, and thawing the soup just enough.

 I usually microwave the soup for 2 minutes.

+That's it!
+The microwave cooks the soup so it will darken a little.
+If you want, you can heat up the soup and blend again for an even smoother texture, but if you have a high speend blender and blend long enough, that's usually fine.